rome2rio/react-native-touch-through-view/README.md

     </TouchThroughWrapper>
 ```

-Have a look at the demo in the example directory if you need more help
+Have a look at the demo in the example directory if you need more help.

 ## Credits
 Brought to you by the team at [Rome2rio](https://www.rome2rio.com).
 Find out how to join our team at <https://www.rome2rio.com/careers/>